Listen: A sitar version of Brazilian maestro Joao Gilberto’s famous tune ‘Desafinado’

 The bossa nova classic inspired Jayram Acharya to record his own version in 1968.

 In the mid-1950s, Brazilian musician Joao Gilberto’s father was so disconcerted by the strange sounds his son was performing, he sent the young man off to a psychiatric institution.
-Among other things, Gilberto had written a tune called Bim-bom, in which tried to echo the rhythms of washerwomen walking by with loads of laundry on their heads.
+Among other things, Gilberto had written a tune called Bim-bom, in which tried to echo the rhythms of washerwomen’s hips as they walked by with loads of laundry on their heads.

 As he took an evaluation interview standing by the window, Gilberto told the doctor that the wind was tearing out the trees’ hair.
 “But trees don’t have hair, Joao,” she replied, as Ruy Castro reports in his authoritative Bossa Nova: The Story of the Brazilian Music that Seduced the World.